pycom/pycom-documentation/content/tutorials/networks/lora/lorawan-abp.md

 ## US915

-For US915, there are 64 channels available.
-Note that the Pygate only listens to 8 channels.
-To make your messages always transmitted on the channels listened to by the pygate, you can use the following:
+By default, the LoRa radio will transmit data on all 64 available channels.
+However, if you want to receive the packets with a [Pygate](/tutorials/expansionboards/pygate/), we need to specify which channels we can transmit on, as the Pygate only listens to 8 channels.
+If you use the default Pygate configuration file, the example below will enable the correct transmit channels:

 ```python